ohMySol/yul-book-examples/02-EVM-data-storages/03-Storage/README.md

 ## Storage Dynamic Array
 ### Get length of the dynamic array
-1. Dynamic array length is stored in the slot where array is declared.
+1. Dynamic array length is stored in the slot where the array is declared.
 ```
 contract ReadDynamicArr {
     uint256[] dynaimicArray;